Brewing Coffee With the Coffee Sock

 #3 Add Hot Water

-Bring water to a boil and then let it cool for 10-30 seconds to bring the temperature down a bit.
+Bring water to a boil and let it cool for 10-30 seconds to keep the temperature down.
 Fill the coffee sock slowly.
-After adding water, if you notice any clumps of coffee not making contact with water, use a spoon or a chopstick to break them apart.
-You want all the coffee grounds making contact with water.
+After adding water, if you notice any clumps of coffee not making contact with it, use a spoon or a chopstick to break them apart.
+You want all the coffee grounds to make contact with it.

 #4 Wait About 3 Minutes